 The Project will have less than significant impact with mitigation on Hazard and Hazardous Materials and will not change the impacts identified in the IS and MMRP.
-While the subject parcel has no known existing hazardous materials/waste sites determined present on the project site or along the proposed pipeline route, however there is the potential for unknown environmental contamination to be encountered during construction.
-If soil, groundwater, or any other environmental medium with suspected contamination is encountered unexpectedly during construction activities, implementation of the Mitigation Measure HAZ-1 and HAZ-2 of the MMRP would reduce potential impacts of hazardous materials to less than significant.
+Concerns related to the routine transport of the hazardous materials to and from the disposal sites, implementation of the Mitigation Measure HAZ-1 and HAZ-2 of the MMRP would reduce potential impacts of hazardous materials to less than significant.